impossible98/nest-docs/docs/overview/guards.md

 ![Photo](/imgs/guards.webp)

 Guards have a **single responsibility**.
 They determine whether a given request will be handled by the route handler or not, depending on certain conditions (like permissions, roles, ACLs, etc.) present at run-time.
 This is often referred to as **authorization**.
-Authorization (and its cousin, **authentication**, with which it usually collaborates) has typically been handled by [middleware](/middleware) in traditional Express applications.
+Authorization (and its cousin, **authentication**, with which it usually collaborates) has typically been handled by [middleware](./middleware) in traditional Express applications.
 Middleware is a fine choice for authentication, since things like token validation and attaching properties to the `request` object are not strongly connected with a particular route context (and its metadata).

 But middleware, by its nature, is dumb.
 It doesn't know which handler will be executed after calling the `next()` function.
 On the other hand, **Guards** have access to the `ExecutionContext` instance, and thus know exactly what's going to be executed next.
 They're designed, much like exception filters, pipes, and interceptors, to let you interpose processing logic at exactly the right point in the request/response cycle, and to do so declaratively.
 This helps keep your code DRY and declarative.

-::: info HINT
+:::info HINT

 Guards are executed **after** all middleware, but **before** any interceptor or pipe.